coxm/duktape-experiment/README.md

 -   [b2Draw](https://github.com/coxm/b2draw) (tested with v1).

 ### Build
-As usual, except some dependency are required when configuring CMake.
+As usual, except some dependencies are required when configuring CMake.
 For
 example:

     mkdir -p build